taurus-org/taurus/doc/source/devel/howto_macros/scan_framework.rst

 ==============

-In general terms, we call *scan* to a macro that moves one or more motors and adquires data along the path of the motor(s).
+In general terms, we call *scan* to a macro that moves one or more motors and acquires data along the path of the motor(s).
 See the :ref:`introduction to the concept of scan in Sardana <sardana-users-scan>`.

 While a scan macro could be written from scratch, Sardana provides a higher-